perstarke-webdev/panorama-perspectives-blog/_posts/2024-04-24-finding-freelancing-clients-two.md

 Your ideal platform for advertising depends heavily on where your target clients spend their time.
-For web developers, platforms like Google and LinkedIn might be more effective, while Instagram or Facebook could be better suited for visually-oriented services.
+For web developers, platforms like Google and LinkedIn might be more effective, while Instagram or Facebook could be better suited for services less content-oriented and more in line with Instagram's short form content focus.
 It’s crucial to:

 * **Identify and Understand Your Ideal Clients**: Tools like [Answer the Public](https://answerthepublic.com/) can help you understand what potential clients are